-The Group's financial instruments comprise cash and cash equivalents and items such as trade payables and trade receivables which arise directly from its operations.
+The Group's financial instruments comprise cash and cash equivalents and items such as convertible loan notes, trade payables and trade receivables which arise directly from its operations.
 The main purpose of these financial instruments is to provide finance for the Group's operations.